Butterfly Conservation - saving butterflies, moths and their habitats

 The Grayling by Grayling Species Champion Michael Blencowe

-Well it seems I was at the back of the queue when it came to handing out butterflies to the species champions, by the time I got to pick mine all the pretty orange and purple ones were gone and I ended up with the Grayling.
+Well it seems I was at the back of the queue when it came to handing out butterflies to the Species Champions, by the time I got to pick mine all the pretty orange and purple ones were gone and I ended up with the Grayling.

 But the Grayling isn't about being all colourful and flash.
 Our most camouflaged butterfly is all about not being seen.
 But the lengths it goes to to not be seen are what help us identify it.